Melania Trump’s Sister Ines Knauss Reveals Herself On Social Media

 Many of the photos Ines has posted on social media depict a younger Melania Trump.
 The photos that talk about or show Melania, Ines simply refers to her sister as “M.”

 Both Ines and Melania were born and raised in the small town of Sevnica, located in the western half of Slovenia.
-As young adults, Ines and Melania attended a university in Ljubljana, Slovenia where they both studied fashion.
-They moved together to Milan, Spain in attempts to break into the fashion world there.
+As young adults, Ines and Melania attended a university in Ljubljana, Slovenia, where they both studied fashion.
+They moved together to Milan, Spain, in attempts to break into the fashion world there.

 Although both Ines and Melania modeled, Ines primarily focused on her skills as a fashion designer in hopes of making it big.
 When they moved to Spain, they changed their last name Knavs to hide their Eastern European descent, and selected the similar Germanic-sounding last name of Knauss.

-Above, a sketch by Ines Knauss from 1989.
-She comments on her post saying “U remember my #fashion exhibition in iDCO Ljubljana the following year?”
-Although Ines never became famous in the fashion design world, she lives in a $2,000,000 one bedroom apartment, merely two blocks away from Melania Trump on Park Avenue in Manhattan.
+Above shows a sketch by Ines Knauss from 1989.
+She comments on her post saying, “U remember my #fashion exhibition in iDCO Ljubljana the following year?”
+Although Ines never became famous in the fashion design world, she lives in a $2 million one-bedroom apartment, merely two blocks away from Melania Trump on Park Avenue in Manhattan.
 Known only by public records, her apartment is reportedly owned by the Trump Organization.

 Although not many people are quoted that have actually met the mysterious Ines Knauss, the photographer that took nude photographs of Melania Trump, Ale de Basseville, also shot photos of Ines in the 1990s.
-According to The New York Post, Ale de Basseville talked about Ines saying, “She really wanted to be in fashion but didn’t know how to break in.
+According to the New York Post, Ale de Basseville talked about Ines saying, “She really wanted to be in fashion but didn’t know how to break in.
 Ines wasn’t like the other girls you would meet there, who behave like queens.
 She was really polite and very mellow.”

 Ines Knauss also shows a few throwback photos of her older sister Melania, including the picture above.
 In this photo, Melania is held by her mother.
 The photo dates back to 1972.